 Police say body of man found in freezer of vacant Iowa restaurant

-FORT DODGE, Iowa (AP) — Police in north-central Iowa say the body of a man was found in what had been the freezer room of a now-vacant restaurant.
+FORT DODGE, Iowa (AP) - Police in north-central Iowa say the body of a man was found in what had been the walk-in freezer of a now-vacant restaurant.

 The Messenger reports that the body of 56-year-old Terry Brogan was found Sunday afternoon in the former Casablanca Steak House in Fort Dodge.